reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

   }
 }
 ```
-Next we will send a JSON message matching the structure of our objects from the SQS console:
+Next, we will send a JSON message matching the structure of our objects from the SQS console:
 ![sqs json message](/assets/img/posts/aws-sqs-spring-cloud/messsage-sent.png)

 If we run our Spring Boot application, we will get an exception of the following form in the log: